Top 11 Challenges in the Logistics Industry and How to Solve Them in 2026

 Leading logistics providers are establishing technology governance frameworks that evaluate new solutions against standardized criteria and integration requirements.
 They're also creating cross-functional technology teams that bring together IT specialists with operational experts to ensure new systems address real business needs.

 Yourco is built for this reality.
-By using SMS, the most accessible and familiar communication method available, Yourco bridges the gap between operations teams and the non-desk workers who keep the supply chain moving.
+By using SMS, the most accessible and familiar communication method available, Yourco bridges the gap between operations teams and the frontline workers who keep the supply chain moving.
 Drivers, warehouse staff, and dispatchers can send and receive messages instantly, without the need for apps, data plans, or training.
 This improves response times, minimizes errors, and enables better coordination across locations.

 The platform doesn't stop at messaging.
 With Yourco, drivers can text photo documentation as proof of delivery or to report damaged goods, giving managers time-stamped visual evidence in seconds.
 This helps reduce customer disputes, supports insurance claims, and protects your bottom line from costly chargebacks.
 It also strengthens accountability and builds trust with customers who now expect transparency at every touchpoint.